 In 1880, Parker was given complete command of K company after Hyel was sent east for several years.
 He was especially happy and proud of this promotion to 1st Lt., and his troop, Company K, the Black Horse troop, became legendary in the Cavalry for their ability at drill and tactics..

-Interestingly, Parker, now a captain, was assigned as acting superintendent of Sequoia in 1893, and his new assignment to B troop, 4th Cavaly, had him patroling the park for two years.
-In 1905, K Company was assigned patrol duty in Yosemite National Park under the command of Maj.
+Interestingly, Parker, now a captain, was assigned as acting superintendent of Sequoia in 1893, and his new assignment to B troop, 4th Cavalry, had him patrolling the park for two years.
+In 1905, K Company was assigned patrol duty in Yosemite National Park under the command of Major.
 Harry C. Benson.
 It's plain to see that these 4th CAV marked Colts shared a wide range of duties, and were among the first new single action Colts issued to the U.S. military that saw action on the western frontier.

 If you have any further information or know of artifacts related to Company K and General Parker, please contact by emailing or by calling me.